 Title Cure Period Sample Clauses

 Title Cure Period.
-Seller shall use reasonable efforts, within sixty (60) days after notice of Buyer's disapproval of any Exceptions (the "Title Cure Period"), to (i) remove any disapproved Exceptions or (ii) agree to remove any disapproved Exceptions on or before the Closing.
+Seller shall use reasonable efforts, within seven (7) days after notice of Buyer's disapproval of any Exceptions (the "Title Cure Period"), to (i) remove any disapproved Exceptions or (ii) agree to remove any disapproved Exceptions on or before the Closing.
 If Seller gives notice, within the Title Cure Period, that Seller will remove any such disapproved Exception on or before the Closing, such Exception shall be deemed removed for purposes hereof, Seller shall be obligated to remove such Exception on or before the Closing, and Seller's failure to remove such exception on or before the Closing shall be a default by Seller hereunder.
-With respect to any Exception consisting of a financial encumbrance such as a mortgage, deed of trust, or other debt security, or any delinquent real estate taxes or mechanic's liens outstanding against the Property, such matter shall automatically be deemed a disapproved Exception; Seller hereby covenants to remove any such Exception on or before the Closing.
-Except as to voluntary monetary encumbrances as to which there shall be no limit upon Seller's obligations hereunder, Seller shall not be obligated to expend more than $25,000 in the cure of any disapproved Exceptions.
+With respect to any Exception consisting of a financial encumbrance such as a mortgage, deed of trust, or other debt security, or any delinquent real estate taxes or mechanic's liens outstanding against the Property, such matter shall automatically be deemed a disapproved Exception; Seller hereby covenants to remove any such financial Exception on or before the Closing.

 AutoNDA by SimpleDocs